What is Indian Foreign Service?

 As discussed earlier, the Indian Foreign Service Exam is conducted by the UPSC.
-UPSC releases the Indian Foreign Service Exam application form every year and the candidates eligible can fill up the application form on the official website of UPSC.
-To apply, the candidate must fill out the UPSC Online Application before the last date
+UPSC releases the Indian Foreign Service Exam application form every year, and the eligible candidates can fill up the application form on the official website of UPSC.
+To apply, the candidate must fill out the UPSC Online Application before the last date.

 - Visit the official website of UPSC.